panaalexandrucristian/SleepyBaby/README.md

-# SleepyBaby – Cry Detection & Soothing
+# SleepyBaby – On‑device Cry Detection & Soothing

-SleepyBaby is an Android app built with Jetpack Compose that detects crying locally using a lightweight energy-based approach and plays a soothing shush loop.
-Everything runs offline—no external ML models or cloud services are required.
+SleepyBaby is an Android app built with Jetpack Compose Material 3 that detects crying locally using a lightweight energy‑based approach and plays a soothing shush loop (or your own recording).
+Everything runs on‑device — no cloud audio processing, no account.

 ## Features

-- **Local detection** that analyses mel-spectrogram energy to decide when to react.
-- **Foreground service** that keeps automation alive with a persistent notification.
-- **Personal shush recording**: capture a 10s sample, preview it, and keep monitoring gated until a custom loop exists.
+- **On‑device cry detection** using mel‑spectrogram energy — fast and private.
+- **Automatic soothing**: play a gentle shush loop or your own recording when crying is detected.
+- **One‑tap monitoring** with clear live status in a **foreground service** (persistent notification).
-- **Material 3 UI** with a blue & white palette, immersive full-screen mode, and an in-app brightness slider for night use.
+- **Calm controls**: smooth volume ramping and an in‑app brightness slider for night use.
+- **Modern Material 3** expressive design with light/dark support and motion.
+- **Privacy‑first**: audio stays on your phone; no account; limited diagnostics in release only (see Privacy).
-- **Persistent settings** via DataStore for cry/silence thresholds, target volume, and automation state.
+- **Persistent settings** via DataStore for monitoring state, target volume, and display preferences.

 ## Getting Started